CarlWright/cottage_watcher/README.md

 ### The System Specification File

-The behavior of the cottage_watcher is driven by the value in the System Specification file.
-This file is loaded when the application start or when you call the cottage_alarm or cottage_beacon modules with the "cottage_alarm:reset_parameters" or "cottage_beacon:reset_parameters" function.
-They are called with the parameters (<PID of module>, <filename string for the System Specification file to load>).
+The behavior of the cottage_watcher is driven by the values in the System Specification file.
+This file is loaded when the application starts or when you call "cottage_watcher:reset_parameters" function with the parameters (<PID of module>, <filename string for the System Specification file to load>).

 The file contains ERLANG term expressions, like **{max, 12}.**, that set values to control the behavior of the Cottage Watcher applications.